lincherryz/weatherApp/README.md

 	* Completed by Robby.
 This is the way that the weatherapp is getting information to run the rest of the application.
 This is located in the WeatherAPI.py file
 3. Weatherapp site
 	* The base layout is completed,  but it is still a blank slate because we have not implemented the code in yet Status of Project: We currently have a running program that is not connected to the back end where all the information enters.
 Next step is to get all of the files talking with one another so that we can start compiling a running demo of weather information.

+__Sprint 2 Retrospective:__

 __Robby's Next Steps:__